quchen/articles/factorio/circuitry.md

   - The quantity oscillates between on/off phases; ideally it should be constant.

+## Schmitt trigger

+TODO.
+Until then: there are enough of these around online already.

+## PID controller

 The PID controller is a more sophisticated, but also much more powerful, controller.
 Conceptually, it consists of three parts: a (P)roportional, an (I)ntegral, and a (D)ifferential one.
 Each of these parts reads an input signal